Simple Ways to Reduce Stress Naturally

 Stay active

 If you don’t exercise regularly, ask yourself why that’s the case.
 You will never regret finding time to get up and move your body.
-You don’t need to work out for an hour or spend a lot of money to do this.
+You don’t need to work out for an hour or spend a lot of money to do so.
 Ten minutes three times a day will do if that’s all the time you have.

 If you have time for a coffee or internet break, you have time for a quick, brisk walk, some light weight lifting, or simple stretching.
-If you do have more time, do more.
+If you have more time, do more.
 Join a gym or sign up for tennis lessons.
 Or turn on some music and dance!
 Do whatever works for you as long as you’re moving.

 Practice yoga and meditation